0% withholding tax

-Liechtenstein is an Alpine principality between Switzerland and Austria.
-It uses the Swiss franc (CHF), is a member of the EEA and is economically closely linked to Switzerland.
-For this reason, the Swiss VAT system applies, with a standard rate of 8.1%.
+Liechtenstein is principality between Switzerland and Austria, using the Swiss franc (CHF).
+It is an EEA member and economically linked to Switzerland, with the Swiss VAT system applying (standard rate 8.1%).

 Contact us for an individual analysis and, where appropriate, better alternative solutions.